-The Company's business model for managing financial assets refers to how it manages them in order to generate cash flows.
 The business model determines whether cash flows will result from collecting contractual cash flows, selling the financial assets, or both.
 The business model of the Company does not depend on the intentions of management for an individual instrument.
-Therefore, it is not an instrument-by-instrument classification approach and determined from a higher level of aggregation.
+Therefore, it is not an instrument-by-instrument classification approach but determined from a higher level of aggregation.